sahilverma-dev/Youtube-Thumbnail-Extracter/README.md

 # YouTube Videos Thumbnail Extractor

-With the help of this project you can easily downlaod any YouTube video's thumbnail in various resolutions.
+A PWA which is use to download any YouTube video's thumbnail in various resolutions.

 #### Try This now : [YouTube Videos Thumbnail Extractor](https://youtube-thumbnail-extracter.vercel.app/)